Skip to content

 Arguments:

-• INPUT — Schema file or directory (default: fraiseql.toml)
+• INPUT — Schema file path (required, e.g. fraiseql.toml or schema.json)

 Options: